-Ginger eases the dryness in the throat and has anti-inflammatory properties, making it one of the most potent chesty cough remedies.
+Ginger eases the dryness in the throat and has anti-inflammatory properties, making it one of the most potent dry cough remedies.
 Some people chew on a piece of ginger, but the strong, pungent taste may be too much for most people.
 Instead you might like to try ginger lozenges or enjoy a hot cup of ginger tea.

 If you suffer from heartburn, do be aware that ginger might be a trigger.

-Make a cup of green tea and stir some honey in.
+For even greater effects you can also stir some honey in.
 It’s a good idea to keep the brew time short – a mild green tea will be easier on your system than a bitter cup that has been brewed too long.
 Sip before bedtime and avoid eating or drinking anything after that.